 The higher the ORAC value, the more powerful an antioxidant or food's antioxidant capacity.
 Some of our most colourful fruits and vegetables have the highest ORAC ratings.

 ORAC is short for “Oxygen Radical Absorbance Capacity”, and is a test tube analysis that measures the total antioxidant power of foods and other chemical substances.
-It was developed by scientists at the USDA (United States Department Of Agriculture).
+Scientists at the USDA (United States Department of Agriculture) developed ORAC.

 Articles Of Interest

-The ORAC antioxidant food rating cannot be easily measured, and it is the combination as well as the totality of the beneficial nutrients such as flavonoids and polyphenols which give the total score.
-You will find that various types of fruits and vegetables have different ORAC.
+The ORAC antioxidant food rating cannot be measured easily, and it is the combination and the totality of the beneficial nutrients such as flavonoids and polyphenols which give the total score.
+You find that various types of fruits and vegetables have different ORAC.
+Vegetables can be easily added to your diet.

-It is recommended that you eat five portions of fruit and vegetables, and if you do, your average ORAC score will be about 1,750 – 2,000 ORAC units.
-If you are vigilant and eat those fruits and vegetables with a particularly high ORAC score, you can do so much better, even up to 5,000 units per day, the optimal amount indeed.
-You may be surprised to hear that many different berries have a very high ORAC score.
+I recommend that you eat five portions of fruit and vegetables, and if you do, your average ORAC score will be about 1,750 – 2,000 ORAC units.
+If you are vigilant and eat those fruits and vegetables with a high ORAC score, you can do so much better, even up to 5,000 units per day, the optimal amount indeed.
+It may surprise you to hear that many berries have a very high ORAC score.

 Studies have shown that eating foods with the highest ORAC rating can increase the amount of antioxidants in the blood by about 10% – 25%.
 According to experts, the result of consuming about 5000 ORAC units per day from fruits and vegetables will have a significant beneficial effect on the blood and tissue anti-oxidants.